Maghnie/docs/engineers/analytics.md

 ![](../.gitbook/assets/humidifier_analysis.png)

 The analysis uses two positions, intake \(outside conditions\) and outlet \(supply conditions\) to calculate water loads.
 A difference of these water loads corresponds to the pink line at the bottom.
 The operating hours will now be divided into three categories.
 Hours of humidification, hours of dehumidification and hours of neither humidification nor dehumidification.
 These values are then compared to the expected hours in these categories derived from outside conditions.
-The total hours of correct operation \(according to the expectation\) and then evaluated for a recommendation.
+The total hours of correct operation \(according to the expectation\) are then evaluated for a recommendation.

 | KPI | Value | Unit |
 | :--- | :--- | :--- |